Lavender

 Nervous system: stress, sleep, anxiety

 Lavender is a plant with recognized effects on stress, anxiety, and insomnia.
 It contains active molecules such as linalool and linalyl acetate.
 These compounds act on the central nervous system.
 They have sedative, anxiolytic, and relaxing properties.
-Lavender also promotes sleep onset, improves sleep quality, and relaxes muscles.
+Lavender also promotes sleep, improves sleep quality, and relaxes muscles.

-Lavender aids digestion by relieving intestinal spasms, abdominal cramps, bloating, and digestive problems of nervous origin.
-In addition to digestive issues, the World Health Organization (WHO) recognizes the internal use of lavender to relieve functional abdominal pain.
+Lavender aids digestion by relieving intestinal spasms, abdominal cramps, bloating, and nervous digestive disorders.
+In addition to digestive disorders, the World Health Organization (WHO) recognizes the internal use of lavender to relieve functional abdominal pain.
 It is often combined with other digestive herbs such as peppermint or chamomile.

 • insect bites,